 Downs has also published articles in numerous peer-reviewed journals such as Catholic Biblical Quarterly, Horizons in Biblical Theology, Journal for the Study of the New Testament, Journal of Biblical Literature, Journal of Early Christian Studies, Journal of Theological Interpretation, Journal of Theological Studies, and New Testament Studies.
 He has contributed essays to Engaging Economics: New Testament Scenarios and Early Christian Reception, The Dictionary of Jesus and the Gospels (2d ed.), The Background of the New Testament, The New Interpreter’s Bible One Volume Commentary, The New Interpreter’s Dictionary of the Bible, The Dictionary of Scripture and Ethics, and The Apostolic Fathers and Paul.

-Downs is a member of the Society of Biblical Literature, the Catholic Biblical Association, and the North American Patristics Society.
+Downs is a member of the Society of Biblical Literature, the Catholic Biblical Association, and the North American Patristics Society, and in 2014 he was elected as a member of the Studiorum Novi Testamenti Societas.
 Downs also serves on the editorial board of the Catholic Biblical Quarterly.

 - NS500: New Testament 1: Gospel and Acts